 - a.
 Has knowledge of NAACLS accreditation. - b.
 Has at least a master's degree and three years of experience in the program discipline. - c.
-Holds ASCP BOC or ASCPi BOC certification as a medical laboratory scientist.
+Holds ASCP BOC or ASCPi BOC certification as a medical laboratory scientist. - 2.
+Responsibilities - The accreditation liaison, when required, must: - a.

-- a.
 Provide guidance and assistance in NAACLS accreditation requirements, policies and procedures. - b.
 Provide input into the curriculum and continuous program assessment and improvement. - c.
 Have regular contact, program director, faculty and program personnel.